 The world’s first indicator of climate change impacts on wildlife at a continental scale has revealed a clear response by Europe’s bird populations to climate change.
 Species projected to benefit from climate change have increased in abundance since the mid-1980s, while those projected to undergo range reductions have decreased.
 Importantly, there are three times more birds that are negatively impacted by climate change than are positively affected.
 The Climatic Impact Indicator which integrates these effects is likely to become an important tool for tracking biological responses to climate change in the region.
+Recent results for North America are similar.

 There is already considerable evidence to suggest that climate change is driving changes in the phenology, distribution and abundance of certain European birds (Huntley et al. 2008, Møller et al. 2008).
 Recently, scientists have developed a biological indicator that clearly demonstrates that many bird species across Europe have been affected by climate warming and that, for the majority of these species, the impacts have been negative (Gregory et al. 2009).